leibale/node-redis/docs/v4-to-v5.md

 }
 ```

-This mismatch can be awkward and makes "multi-key" commands like `MGET`, `UNLINK`, etc. pointless.
-So, in v5 the iterators now yield a collection instead of an element:
+This mismatch can be awkward making "multi-key" commands like `MGET`, `UNLINK`, etc. pointless.
+In v5 the iterators now yield a collection instead of an element:

 ```javascript
 for await (const keys of client.scanIterator()) {